p_27 = -(2 * a - 1) * (a ^ 2 - a + 41) where n = 1000 m = head $ filter (\x -> x ^ 2 - x + 41 > n) [1 ..] a = m - 1

-This is the “official” Haskell solution to Euler problem 27.
+This is the “official” Haskell solution to Euler Problem 27.

 This solution is incomprehensible.
 The following hints are as far as I can get.

-Prerequisite considerations:
+Prerequisite Considerations:

-a == 32
+When a == 32,

 (\x -> x^2 - x + 41) 31 == 971